victortsalgado/LinaHomepage/replit.md

 - Updated ValuePropositionSection, DifferentiatorsSection, FeaturesSection, and other key sections with standardized spacing
 - Completed comprehensive UI consistency implementation across Home, DataLink, LinaPay, JSR, and QuemSomos pages
 - **January 7, 2025**: Implemented universal section margin standardization based on Data Link/Lina Pay home sections pattern.
 All sections now use py-48 md:py-64 lg:py-80 for consistent vertical spacing between sections across the entire website.
+- **January 7, 2025**: Updated all dark backgrounds to pure black (#000000).
+Changed --lina-dark CSS variable from hsl(183, 82%, 9%) to #000000 and replaced all bg-gray-900 and bg-gray-800 background classes with bg-black for stronger visual contrast.